Using Your Breast Pump

 - Avoid interruptions by informing others of your pumping schedule

-Additional Tips for Successful Pumping
+Additional Tips for Breast Pumping Successfully

 - Get an early start.
 If you plan to return to work, you should begin pumping at least 2 weeks before your first day back.
 During this time, you will be able to learn how to pump effectively and begin to build a supply of expressed milk.
 This early pumping will also allow you to determine how much time you will need to pump each day.